Montgomery County Parental Alienation Lawyer

 Most parents faced with this problem during a divorce or child custody dispute are stumped by it.
 They don't know what to do about parental alienation.
 The fact remains that this problem isn’t going to go away on its own.
 If you delay taking action, the other parent has more time to make the alienation worse.
 An experienced Montgomery County attorney will be able to bring a child psychology expert into the courtroom to testify before the judge on your behalf.
 An expert will have extensive training and experience when it comes to recognizing the symptoms of parental alienation and dealing with the problem.

 Remember, there are legal tools to combat parental alienation.
 When determining child custody and considering your child's best interests, the court will consider a parent's ability to keeps the child’s relationship with the other parent going.
 The court will recognize that severe parental alienation is not just unhealthy for the child, but poses an emotional and psychological danger to them.

 It’s normal for one or both parents to feel unresolved anger towards each other during or after a separation.
 Divorces and separations are hard and there are some emotional wounds that will never fully heal.
 That being said, it is important to consider the best interests of your child.
-If you believe that your court-ordered rights are being violated because your ex is brainwashing your child, don’t hesitate to contact the Law Offices of Sheryl R. Rentz at (866) 290-9292 to explore your options.
+If you believe that your court-ordered rights are being violated because your ex is brainwashing your child, don’t hesitate to contact a Montgomery County family law lawyer at the Law Offices of Sheryl R. Rentz at (610) 645-0100 to explore your options.